caleblevy/funcstructs/README.rst

 **Necklaces**

-- ``Necklace``: A **necklace** is the lexicographically smallest rotation of a given word.
-For us a word is any tuple of comparable elements. ``Necklace`` accepts an iterable as input, and raises an error when the elements are not orderable, and otherwise returns the tuple of the smallest rotation.
-  ``Necklace`` objects are the canonical representatives of cycles.
+- ``Necklace``: The lexicographically smallest rotation of a sequence of totally ordered elements.
+They are are the canonical representatives of cycles.
 - ``FixedContentNecklaces``: Enumerator of necklaces with a fixed multiset of elements using the `simple fixed content` algorithm described by Joe Sawada in "A fast algorithm to generate necklaces with fixed content."